The Prom (musical): Act Two

 The actors all donate, including Dee Dee, who turns over her American Express Black card.
-The PTA is furious over the possibility of a new prom but the students voice their support for an inclusive prom, thanks to Trent's efforts to change their minds.
+The PTA attempts to block the new prom but are stopped from doing so when the students voice their support, thanks to Trent's efforts to change their minds.
 The students suggest Trent stay in Indiana and become their drama teacher.
 Alyssa comes out to her mother in front of the school, confessing her love for Emma.
 Mrs. Greene is reluctant to accept Alyssa as she is, but Barry steps in, saying if she doesn't accept Alyssa, she is going to lose her.
 She is devastated but begins to become more open and agrees to listen to her daughter.
 The PTA backs down, and quickly makes plans for a new prom, while Dee Dee and Barry question what "success" is.
 The school puts on this more inclusive prom and LGBTQ+ couples from the area attend, along with the straight couples of James Madison High School.
 Emma and Alyssa finally get their dance and share a kiss ("It's Time to Dance").